SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 `pwd`

-Then, if you want to go back to the original folder, you need to write:
+Then, if you want to go back to the previous folder ("my_folder"), you need to write:

 `cd ..`